How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 13. Promote Your Business

 In the beginning, don’t expect people to swarm your store.
-You need to get your business name in front of as many people as possible.
+You must get your business name in front of many people as possible.

 Assuming that you’re in a strategic location with a fair amount of foot traffic, one way to introduce your business is by distributing flyers.

 If you live in a subdivision, your first few customers will come from the neighborhood.
 Impress them with your product and service so they can help you find more customers through word of mouth.
-If you have clean, uniformed delivery personnel that offers professional, prompt, and reliable service, you’ll stand out from the rest.
+You’ll stand out from the rest if you have clean, uniformed delivery personnel that offers professional, prompt, and reliable service.

-If your existing location fails to drive enough human traffic, move to another place where there’s enough crowd.
-Or, you can distribute another set of flyers in this place so you can deliver water to their homes without them visiting your store.
+If your location fails to drive enough human traffic, move to another place with enough crowd.
+Or, you can distribute another set of flyers in this place to deliver water to their homes without them visiting your store.

 There’s also the lucrative option called institutional selling, wherein you convince big establishments like schools, churches, BPO companies, and restaurants to get their water supply directly from you.
 It sounds intimidating, but if you have the will, there’s a way.

 Just to put things into perspective: don’t expect your first few months to turn into a profit.
-Water refilling stations are not an overnight success; you need to put in the effort to succeed.
+Water refilling stations are not an overnight success; you must try to succeed.
 There’s nothing like the feeling of turning a turnover of 0 jugs/bottles per day to 100 bottles per day (or even more).

 On your road to success, there are some common problems that you need to be prepared for:

 1. Your delivery person does not show up for the day (gets sick, quits, or goes AWOL), or your delivery vehicle breaks down.
 This can affect your relationship with your customer if you cannot deliver on time.
-If you don’t have a backup, you may need to negotiate with the customer or do the delivery on your own.
+If you don’t have a backup, you may need to negotiate with the customer or deliver independently.

 2. You get a customer complaint about your water: ‘May Dumi’ (Dirty) or ‘May Lasa’ (Weird Taste).
 Always conduct water quality testing to ensure that this does not happen.